zarthur/CSCC-Fundamentals-Android-Notes/week_11/readme.md

 ## Nested Classes
 Classes that are declared outside of any other class are known as **top-level classes**.
-Java allows us to declare classes within other classes; classes that are declared as members of other classes are known as **nested classes**.
+Java allows us to declare classes within other classes; classes that are declared within other classes are known as **nested classes**.
 There are four kinds of nested classes:

 1. static member classes,